The Electric Department Celebrates Its 125th Anniversary!

 Since 1888, the Cuyahoga Falls Electric System has been bringing the benefits of Public Power to the residents and businesses of Cuyahoga Falls.
 As a Public Power Community, the City of Cuyahoga Falls offers electricity at not-for-profit rates that are significantly lower than local investor owned utilities.
 A rate that is advertised by for-profit companies as a price per kilowatt-hour (kWh) is not an apples-to-apples comparison to our rate.
 It is when all charges are added together that it can be shown how much cheaper Cuyahoga Falls Electric System power is than other companies and you see the pricing benefits of a public power system.

 Besides delivery of affordable public power, the Electric Department also provides many other benefits and programs to its customers.
-Some of these benefits and programs include: significant power cost savings to local schools, the Light Bulb Giveaway program, the Efficiency Smart program, the EcoSmart Choice program, the AMP Scholarship Program and the holiday tree lighting.
+Some of these benefits and programs include: significant power cost savings to local schools, the Light Bulb Giveaway program, the Efficiency Smart program (currently suspended pending review for renewal), the EcoSmart Choice program, the AMP Scholarship Program and the holiday tree lighting.
 Electricity is not billed for street lighting and city facilities such as the fire stations and City Hall.
 Free electricity to the Natatorium and Brookledge Golf Course enable these facilities to keep user fees low.
 Customers can use the online Energy Depot to help see how usage of certain products impacts their electric bill.
 Customers can also report street light problems online if they choose.
 For New Service, contact the Utility Billing Department at (330) 971-8250. ( Clicking on the hotspots will take you directly to an associated web page.
 Links to other Electric Department information are in the Menu to the right. )

 Cuyahoga Falls purchases power through American Municipal Power (AMP), a non-profit corporation formed in 1971 that owns and operates electric facilities with the purpose of providing generation, transmission and distribution of electric power and energy to its members.
 AMP, acting as an aggregator, purchases wholesale power and energy for resale to its member communities.
 AMP also provides opportunity for its members to own a percentage of various generation plants, with facility management provided for by AMP or the majority owner of the plant.
 The organization also develops alternate power resources to best meet members’ short- and long-term needs.
 Operating an energy control center 24 hours a day, 365 days a year, AMP is always on demand to provide stable, economical power to all of its customers.